Erudika/paraio.org/src/monolite/partials/033-restauth.md

 In order to make a request to the API you need to have a pair of access and secret keys.
 Access keys are part of the HTTP request and secret keys are used for signing only and must be kept safe.

+We recommend that you choose one of our API client libraries to handle the authentication for you.

 ### First-time setup

 Call `GET /v1/_setup` to get your first key pair.
 Once you do this you will get back a response like: